kerwin4/masterpiece/README.md

 This will ensure you have the pigpio daemon installed which is necessary for servo control.

 From this point on, you have installed all of the dependencies and will now configure the gantry.
-Launch Universal G-code Sender and connect to the Arduino on the correct port.
+Launch Universal G-code Sender and connect to the Arduino on the correct port (visible in the dropdown).
 You will configure important gantry settings with the following commands.
-Unfortunately you will need to send each line one at a time using the UGS terminal.
+Unfortunately, you will need to send each line one at a time using the UGS terminal.

 ```$21 = 1``` (hard limits, bool)